World Rapid and Blitz Team Chess Championships: 2024

 The 2024 tournament between club teams included both rapid and blitz time formats.
 It organized by the International Chess Federation (FIDE) in collaboration with the KazChess/Kazakhstan Chess Federation (KCF), with financial support from Freedom Holding Corp.
 The tournament took place from August 1 to 5, 2024, in Astana, Kazakhstan.

 According to the tournament regulations, teams consisted of 6-9 players.
 Matches between teams in both rapid and blitz were played on six boards, with each team required to have at least one female player (5th board) and one amateur player (6th board) whose FIDE rating in any time control—standard, rapid, or blitz—had never reached 2000 Elo points (as of registration).
 The team captain could be a playing member.

 The 2024 World Rapid Team Championship took place from August 2 to 4 and consisted of 12 rounds using a Swiss system.

 The 2024 World Blitz Team Championship was held on August 5 in two phases.
 In the first phase, teams played in a round-robin format in five groups (A, B, C, D, and E) of 8 teams each.
 The top three teams from each group, along with the best fourth-placed team, advanced to the knockout phase.
 The draw for the Round of 16 was conducted based on the standings in the groups and the average ratings of the teams.
 The top 16 teams then competed in a knockout format: Round of 16 — Quarterfinals — Semifinals — Final.

 Over 300 participants from around the world formed 40 teams for the competition.
 Among the participants were both current (Ding Liren and Ju Wenjun) and former world champions (Magnus Carlsen, Hou Yifan, Alexandra Kosteniuk), as well as vice-champions, World Cup winners, and world champions in rapid and blitz from various years.

 2025

-World Rapid and Blitz Team Championships 2025 recently happened in London, United Kingdom.
+World Rapid and Blitz Team Championships 2025 were held in London, United Kingdom.
 Team MGD1 won the World Rapid Team Championship, and WR Chess Team successfully defended their blitz title.

+2026

+World Rapid and Blitz Team Championships 2026 were held in Hong Kong.
+Dragon Chilling won both the World Rapid Team Championship and the World Blitz Championship, becoming first team to win both the titles in the same edition.